e-Body-Lab/pico-pressure/README.md

 ## Arduino Debugging
 Code examples for using an Arduino and Processing to visualise the pressure changes.
 * `general_pressure_arduino.ino` - Arduino sketch that reads in from a 3 x 4 matrix pressure sensor and prints the values over Serial.
 * `general_pressure_processing.pde` - Processing sketch that displays the values from the Arduino in a grid that changes colour according to the pressure applied.
+Can also be used with the Arduino example `AnalogReadSerial` if using only a single channel of pressure sensing.
+See the instructions at the top of the Processing sketch.